Tokyo Gas to spend $1.4 bln on renewable power at home and abroad

 "We should work on offshore wind power, especially floating, as it has great potential," he said in comments cleared for publication on Friday.

-The process of divesting its stakes in Australia's gas projects is under way, but Australia continues to be an important LNG supplier, providing half of Tokyo Gas's imports, he said.
+The process of divesting its stakes in Australia's gas projects is under way, but the country will continue to be an important LNG supplier, providing half of Tokyo Gas's imports, he said.

 Apart from decarbonisation, Tokyo Gas is focused on economics and spreading its risks after the Ukraine war underlined the dangers of dependency on Russian gas.